 Address: 12F JR Central Towers Office, 1 Chome-1-4 Meieki, Nakamura Ward (map)

 There are various Italian restaurants called Bambina around Nagoya (mostly part of the Sora group), but don’t let the fact that this one is called ‘seconda’ fool you into thinking that it’s not in the top bracket.
 If you are a fan of the authentic Italian dining style: a lively atmosphere where you are virtually sitting in each other’s laps, then you’ll like it here.
 The pizzas cooked in their stone baked oven are simple and classic, and there is an extensive menu to choose from, though their special boards sometimes throw up something a little on the different side to keep regular diners on their toes.

 Another member of the Sora Group, there are two Diavolo e Bambinas in Nagoya.
 The original one in Meieki is a stylish classic Italian restaurant whose wood burning stove can get a little busy (get your orders in quickly!).
 But even if you have to wait, the pizza, the calzone in particular, is definitely worth it.
-However, if you happen to be in Kanayama you can find the new Diavolo in the recently opened MPLAT shopping complex, and at 1,000 JPY for a soup, pizza and drink lunch set, you can’t really go wrong.
+However, if you happen to be in Kanayama you can find the Diavolo e Bambina Due in the MPLAT shopping complex, and at 1,000 JPY for a soup, pizza and drink lunch set, you can’t really go wrong.

 Tel: 052-433-9966 / 052-212-5022

 When a restaurant is located in the swanky Midland Square building, you tend to expect high quality food, and this is precisely what you get at Pizzeria Isola.
 The wood-burning oven was designed by Neopolitan craftsmen and all of the ingredients are as fresh as they come.
 The atmosphere is lively and bustling like a true Naples trattoria, though it offers the Japanese-style course menu, which is perfect for big groups.